SteveBarnett/human-centred/air.md

     - How do we know that it's because of AI?
 - Everyone else is doing it
     - This is a silly reason
+    - It's not a good reason on its own: if everyone else was doing something clearly bad, we wouldn't do it
 - The ones using it are more productive
     - Ask for second order effects: what has been the measurable outcome for the employees and for the company?
 - It's inevitable